analystanand/neuralnetworksim/README.md

 # Neural Network Simulator

-A simple neural network simulation tool implemented in [programming language] that allows users to create, train, and experiment with various neural network architectures.
+A simple neural network simulation tool implemented in Python that allows users to create, train, and experiment with various neural network architectures.

 ## Features